ronna-s/go-ood/ANOTHER.md

 The package defines 5 types:
 1. Cell - an alias type to int
-2. Coords - a new type defined as a pair of integers (anarray of 2 ints)
+2. Coords - a new type defined as a pair of integers (an array of 2 ints)
 3. Direction - an alias type to int
 4. Maze - a generated 2D maze that is a struct
 5. Wall - a struct that holds 2 neighboring cells